 My ideal teacher

-Most students think, that school is boring and stupid, and teachers love to put us under pressure.
+Most students think, that school is boring and stupid, and that teachers love to put us under pressure.
 Maybe not all the teachers are perfect, but who is?
 So, let’s think what an ideal teacher should be like?

 In my opinion perfect teacher should be fair.
-He (or she) shouldn’t judge anybody subjectively or punish without looking at the case from the different perspective.
+He or she shouldn’t judge anybody or punish without looking at the case from the different perspective.

-I think he (let’s assume the teacher is male) should be able to interest and inspire students by his passion to the subject.
+I think he or she should be able to inspire students with his passion to the subject.
 He also should be creative.
-Instead of saying everyday “Today we are doing exercises at page 26 in your activity books.
+Instead of saying everyday “Today we are doing exercises on page 26 in your activity books.
 If you have any questions raise your hands”, he could for example say “Close your books.
-Have you ever seen flying apple?
+Have you ever seen a flying apple?
 No?
-I think so.
+I thought so.
 Today I am going to teach you about gravitation.
 Take your books.
 Now, drop it…” etc.

-Perfect teacher must be also strict and not to praise unless someone makes great progress, because it makes us rest on our laurels.
-Then we don’t feel the need to be better and we are not ambitious.
-He should have a sense of humour, but at the same time authority and respect of the pupils.
-When he explains something, he could do it in not conventional way, loosely and then saying thematic joke.
+Perfect teacher must be also strict and do not praise unless someone makes some great progress, because it makes students rest on their laurels.
+Therefore students don’t feel the need to get better which makes them less ambitious.
+The ideal teacher should also have a good sense of humour, but at the same time he shouldn’t lose his authority and respect.

-He must be patient.
-Students have difficult time because they have been growing up.
-They can have some crazy or stupid ideas or simply a first love.
-The teacher who is always yelling at us don’t help us at all, beside of course lower our self-esteem.
-This can be something unthinkable to most of people, but in my opinion the teacher should be some kind of „friend”.
-He should listen to us, talk with us if we need to.
-He should be available to us.
+The perfect teacher must be patient.
+Students often run through difficult times because they get matured.
+They can have some crazy or sometimes stupid ideas or simply fall in love.
+The teacher who is always yelling at them doesn’t help at all, in fact he can lower students’ self-esteem.
+This can be unbearable to most students.
+In my opinion the teacher should be some kind of a „friend”.
+He should listen to us, talk to us if we need to.
+He should be available to us outside of school hours too.

-Summarizing, features I entered above are (in my opinion) features of perfect teacher.
-Not all, but most of them, don’t you agree?
-Personally, one of teachers that I have is almost „perfect”.
-I hope you will find your perfect teacher.
+The above image is of course my own visualisation of a perfect teacher, although I guess a lot of other students probably would agree with me.
+Personally, one of my teachers that I have is almost „perfect”.
+I hope you will find your perfect teacher one day.

 Natasza Zofia Dziągwa